How to Choose the Right Incontinence Absorbency Level (Complete Guide)

 Leakage patterns frequently change between daytime activity and nighttime rest.

+During sleep, wear time increases, movement patterns change and pressure distribution differs.
 Because of these factors, overnight protection typically requires higher absorbency compared with daytime use.

 Reviewing absorbency levels separately for day and night use can significantly improve comfort and reduce product changes.